pySTEPS/pysteps/CONTRIBUTING.rst

 request changes to the code.
 Once the PR is ready, a Core Developer will merge the changes into the main branch.

 **Important:**
-It is strongly suggested that each PR only address a single objective (e.g., fix a bug, improve documentation, etc.).
+It is strongly suggested that each PR only addresses a single objective (e.g., fix a bug, improve documentation, etc.).
 This will help to reduce the time needed to process the PR.
 For changes outside the PR's objectives, we highly recommend opening a new PR.